kaby76/AntlrVSIX/README.md

-* Tagging of grammar symbols: terminals ("rule name" for lexical rule; lime green), non-terminals ("rule name" for parser rules; purple), comments (green), and keywords (blue).
+* Tagging of grammar symbols: terminals ("rule name" for lexical rule; lime green), non-terminals ("rule name" for parser rules; purple), comments (green), keywords (blue), literals (red).

 * "Go to definition": AntlrVSIX can locate the rule that defines the symbol.
 Right-click on a symbol, and choose "Go to definition" in the pop-up menu.
-Caveat: if there are multiple rules that define the symbol, AntlrVSIX will go to the first.

 * "Find all references": AntlrVSIX can locate the defining and applied occurrences of a symbol.
 Right-click on a symbol, and choose "Find all references" in the pop-up menu.
 Open the "FindAllReferences" windows and select any occurrence.

+* "Replace symbol": AntlrVSIX can rename the defining and applied occurrences of a symbol.
+Right-click on a symbol, and choose "Rename Antlr symbol" in the pop-up menu.
+A pop-up will display requesting the new name.
+After hitting OK, the extension will replace all occurrences with the new name.
+You must manually save the files to make the changes permanent.

 * Open all the grammar files in Visual Studio you wish to search, or add the grammar files to a project/solution.
 AntlrVSIX will go through all files, parse,